Manche storage centre: History

-In 1991, the construction of the center's roof began.
+In 1991, the construction of the centre's roof began.
 It is intended to protect the packages from water infiltration.

 In 1994, the last package was received, then the storage was closed by the ANDRA in order to prepare the transition into the monitoring phase (planned for a period of around 300 years).
+The closure of the facility incorporates a waste encapsulation system (known as a cap) designed for watertightness, durability, and protection.
+The watertightness is achieved by a bituminous geomembrane.

-In 2003, a decree authorized the center to enter the transition into the monitoring phase.
+In 2003, a decree authorized the centre to enter the transition into the monitoring phase.

 Remarks

 In 1996, two official reports showed that the site safety studies were positive.
 The government's evaluation commission also considers that the site cannot be restored to its initial state even after 300 years (in French site non banalisable), and that it is necessary to keep its memory.

 According to the Sortir du nucléaire (France), the site's management would be poor:

 "some defective canister sometimes directly in the ground should be reconditioned, but the project was stopped because of its cost and of the risk to workers; casks are protected from rain by a waterproof cover that is already beginning to crack; the embankments are sagging; rivers that flow from the site are subject to pollution".

 In 2006, Sortir du nucléaire also claims that it contains more than 100 kg of disseminated plutonium, 200 tonnes of uranium, chemicals and heavy metals.